 Boca Raton, Florida

-The affordable Bachelor’s of Architecture that is available from Florida Atlantic University is a great choice for students who are interested in a five-year, first professional degree.
-This low-cost degree program is fully accredited by the National Architectural Accrediting Board and serves as a shared-learning institution; this is an operative organization that serves Florida, the Caribbean, and Latin America.
+The affordable Bachelor’s of Architecture is available at Florida Atlantic University.
+It’s a great choice for students interested in a five-year, first professional degree.
+This low-cost degree program is fully accredited by the National Architectural Accrediting Board.
+It’s a shared-learning institution that serves Florida, the Caribbean, and Latin America.
 Students at this school will complete a variety of courses, design studios, and professional experiences both at home and abroad for graduation.
-It is also possible for FAU students to complete the Bachelor of Arts and the Master of Urban and Regional Planning as a dual degree; this is a great choice for students who are interested in working in urban planning after graduation.
+It is also possible for FAU students to complete the Bachelor of Arts and the Master of Urban and Regional Planning as a dual degree.
+This is a great choice for students interested in working in urban planning after graduation.
 One of the greatest features of this program is the study abroad opportunities.
-For instance, students have the chance to complete programs in Europe, South America, and Asia.
-The Dessau Institute of Architecture Program also is a great choice; students will be able to complete training in Germany at the institute; please note this is a three-term commitment.
+Students have the opportunity to complete programs in:

 In-State Tuition: $4,831